 To avoid overloading your workspace, the Debian GNU/Linux environments support, since several years, the virtual desktop concept: the elements displayed on your screen lay upon a "desktop".
 You can have several of them, which means that if you move to another "desktop", it will be empty at first.
-If you return back to the previous desktop, you will find it in the same state as when you left it (with your applications opened).
+If you return back to the previous desktop, you will find it in the same state as when you left it (with your open applications on screen).